 Music (BA) (BM) and Music Education (BME)

-Assessment practices of the Department of Music encompass both musical performance and academic disciplines.
+Assessment practices of the Department of Music at UM-Flint encompass both musical performance and academic disciplines.
 The faculty of the Department maintain and closely monitor student achievement within the dynamic interaction of these two disciplines.
 The programs of the Bachelor of Arts (BA), the Bachelor of Music (BM), and the Bachelor of Music Education (BME) adhere to the standards, guidelines, and requirements of the National Association of Schools of Music (BA, BM and BME) and the State of Michigan (BME).

 Measures of student progress in music theory, music history, music performance, and pedagogy specific to music as well as the teaching profession are based on well-established conventions.
 At the core of all music programs and professional careers, musicians continually work on improving their powers of self-assessment.
 The practice of music at UM-Flint is a process of practice, performance, assessment, and revision, under the direct instruction and close guidance of the department’s full-time faculty and applied instructors.